Top 10 best 7-seater cars to buy 2024

 We pick the best seven-seat cars that provide the most practicality across a wide range of price points

-Over the last 40 years or more, UK car buyers have taken the idea of the seven-seater car firmly to their hearts.
-Today, seven-seat vehicles are hugely popular with families but the latest crop bear little resemblance to those on offer even a decade ago.
+Seven-seater cars are as popular as ever with large families, but the latest crop bear little resemblance to those on offer even a decade ago.
 Here we round off the top 10 best seven-seater cars on sale in the UK, so if you’re in the market to carry a couple of extra passengers, look no further.

 While a few traditional MPVs remain, and have a lot going for them, the choices facing buyers who want a vehicle capable of carrying seven people today are mainly split between SUVs and van-based MPVs.
 Van-based models, such as the Citroen e-Berlingo, make the most of the space, robust design and low costs of their commercial vehicle base models to deliver flexible, family-sized utility on a budget.